open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 manner.
 OpenTelemetry, vendors, and enterprises can define their own semantic conventions in different registries simplifying the existing process.

-The next two sections will describe the concepts of Telemetry Schema v1.2 and the Resolved Telemetry Schema.
+The next two sections will provide more detailed descriptions of the Component Telemetry Schema and the Resolved Telemetry Schema.

 ## Component Telemetry Schema